-Whilst the authors cited so far root their arguments in historical analysis, Fozdar and Low (2015) take a different approach through listening to talk about citizenship and immigration.
+Whilst the authors cited so far root their arguments in historical analysis, Fozdar and Low (2015) take a different approach through listening to citizens’ talk about citizenship and immigration.
 They argue that, whatever the merits of the distinction between ethno-cultural and civic nationalism, in practice the two are elided in everyday discourse.
 By analysing a number of focus groups in Australia they argue that suspicion of migrants (especially Muslims) is superficially concealed with the more acceptable language of civic nationalism.
 So, immigrants are seen as a concern because they may not follow ‘our laws’ rather than because of their language, religion or ethnicity.
 They argue this should not be a surprise as both forms of nationalism inevitably construct some ‘other’ against whom the state is constructed.
 For ethno-cultural nationalists, the other is a person with a different ethnicity, language or cultural identity, for the civic nationalist the other is simply someone who has not sought or achieved membership of the political community.
 Immigration and citizenship policies serve as mechanisms for ‘civic integration’ but they also provide a set of criteria for people to use to measure the threat posed by immigrants who might not endorse specific values.
 Barker (1981) called this ‘new racism’ as it moved beyond explicitly citing race as a reason for exclusion or suspicion, but it has a similar effect.
 We can see this in the rise of Islamophobia in the far right in Europe, who target ethnic minorities as illiberal and therefore as a threat to their civic national ideals (Fozdar and Low, 2015, p.529).

 On this view, emancipatory ethical and political values (those that would be defended by Ignatieff) can be transformed, under certain conditions, into inherent personal attributes of members of particular national and regional collectivities (Britain, the West) and, thus, in practice, become exclusionary rather than permeable signifiers of boundaries (Yuval-Davis, 2006, pp.212-13).
 In practice, this turns into Dutch immigration officers ‘testing’ Muslim’s tolerance of gay men as a form of homonationalism or of women’s rights as femonationalism (Larin, 2020, p.134).
 The fear is of ‘cultural incompatibility’ (Fozdar and Low, 2015, p.539) and it can be seen across the new right, for example in Orban’s appeal to Christian and illiberal democracy in Hungary, in Pim Fortuyn’s high profile defence of Dutch socially liberal values against ‘socially backward’ Islam, and Renaud Camus’ fears about the ‘great replacement’ of indigenous French culture with an immigrant and Islamic culture (Haynes, 2020).
 Parties on the far right have begun to couch their arguments in terms of the distinctive values that underpin society, rather than the unique ethnic character – even though their motivations remain the same.